edwinchow12/comp2113project/README.md

 The player is required to get two scores without being caught by the bots.

+Press WASD to navigate though the plane.
+B refers to the bots and P refers to yourself, S refers to the scores you have to reach to get the marks.
+You cannot touch the B with P and you have to eat all the S to win.

 ### Third Planet -- The World of Mist (Maze)

 On this planet, the ground is always covered with mist.
 Even using the most advanced satellite, the Stellians cannot observe the activities of the indigenous people very clearly.
 Some stellians decide to land and discover the mysterious world.
 Once they have landed, they find that they are trapped in a maze.
 Unfortunately, the fuel runs out.
 The magnetic field causes their equipment to break down.
 They have to escape the maze to recover the signals.

 #### Game -- Maze

 The player is required to finish the maze to get the power dusts.

+The player can move with WASD.
+P refers to the player and D refers to the destination.
+The player has to reach the destination.

+Interesting feature: the maze generation is printed while generation.
+The time between each iteration can also be increased to make the generation process more viewable.
+The size of the maze can also be changed.
+All the mentioned changes can be changed in maze.h.

 ## Code Requirements